How Much Does a Moving Truck Cost?

 What types of items can go into a moving truck?

-Clothing, furniture, consumer electronics, rugs, wall hangings and appliances all go into a moving truck, provided they’re securely packed.
+Clothing, furniture, consumer electronics, rugs, wall hangings and appliances can all go into a moving truck, provided they’re securely packed.
 However, there are some things you should never store or transport in a moving truck, including flammable or combustible materials, like nail polish remover, lighter fluid or propane tanks.
 Also, don’t tote firearms, ammunition or anything perishable like plants or food.

 Do I need insurance for a moving truck?